Resolv Exploit Explained: $80M USR Minting Attack and Stablecoin Collapse

 Based on publicly available reporting, the attack proceeded in five stages:

-Stage 1: Signing mechanism compromise
+Stage 1: Signing Key Compromise

 The attack unfolded in a compressed timeframe.
 By the time anomalous activity was detectable through post-execution monitoring, the extraction was substantially complete.